Syria: Airstrikes kill several Turkish soldiers in major escalation in Idlib | DW | 27.02.2020

 Turkey said early Friday 22 of it soldiers were killed in an airstrike in the northwestern Syrian province of Idlib.

-After initially saying it was nine, that figure has now increased, as Rahmi Dogan, the governor of Hatay which sits on the Turkish border with Syria, said: "What a shame I have to say that the death toll has risen to 22."
+After initially saying it was nine, that figure has now increased.
+Rahmi Dogan, the governor of Hatay which sits on the Turkish border with Syria, said: "What a shame I have to say that the death toll has risen to 22."

+In the wake of the airstrikes, Turkish Foreign Minister Mevlut Cavusoglu spoke by phone with NATO Secretary General Jens Stoltenberg, according to Turkish state run news agency Anadolu.

 Read more: Opinion: Declaration of moral bankruptcy in Idlib